koajs/bodyparser/README.md

 ```
 ## Raw Body

-You can access raw request body by `ctx.request.rawBody` after `koa-bodyparser` when:
+You can access raw request body by `this.request.rawBody` after `koa-bodyparser` when:

 1. `koa-bodyparser` parsed the request body.
-2. `ctx.request.rawBody` is not present before `koa-bodyparser`.
+2. `this.request.rawBody` is not present before `koa-bodyparser`.

 ## Licences